vakrahul/support-agent/README.md

 ---

-## 2. What Is Misleading About Our Headline Numbers (Mandatory Self-Critique)
+## 2. What About Our Headline Numbers (Mandatory Self-Critique)

-In production AI systems, a superficial metric can conceal catastrophic failure modes.
+In systems, a superficial metric can conceal catastrophic failure modes.
 Below is the strict, unvarnished reading of our reported metrics:

 1. **72.0% Intent Accuracy Masks Severe Class Imbalance:**
    - In our evaluation benchmark, `refund_return` represents 27% of test queries, whereas rare classes like `order_status_general` make up only 7%.
 A naive classifier predicting the dominant class achieves high accuracy while failing rare intents completely.